oneapi-src/oneCCL/_sources/env_variables.rst.txt

    * - <value>
      - Description
    * - ``SIZE``
      - Bytes threshold for a collective operation.
-If the size of a communication buffer in bytes is less or equal to ``SIZE``, then oneCCL fuses this operation with the other ones.
+If the size of a communication buffer in bytes is less than or equal to ``SIZE``, then |product_short| fuses this operation with the other ones.

 **Description**